Inexplicable Symptoms Linked to Autoimmune Disease

 - Swollen glands

-Most of these symptoms could be triggered by engaging in regular activity.
+Most of these symptoms can be triggered by engaging in regular activity.
 People suffering from autoimmune diseases might have to deal with a massive list of symptoms tied to specific conditions too.

 Genetic issues or attacks from viruses can also cause an increase in exposure to autoimmune diseases.